 Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or other changes that may further weaken or stiffen the heart.

 Heart valves regulate the flow of blood through the heart's four chambers—two small, round upper chambers (atria) and two larger, cone-shaped lower chambers (ventricles).
 Each ventricle has a one-way "in" (inlet) valve and a one-way "out" (outlet) valve.
 Each valve consists of flaps (cusps or leaflets) that open and close like one-way swinging doors.

 The lymphatic system is a vital part of the immune system.
 It includes organs such as the thymus, bone marrow, spleen, tonsils, appendix, and Peyer patches in the small intestine that produce and process specialized white blood cells that fight infection and cancer.

 Athlete's heart refers to the normal changes that the heart undergoes in people who regularly do strenuous aerobic exercise (for example, higher intensity running or bicycling) and also in those who do higher intensity weight training exercise (weight lifting).

 Veins return blood to the heart from all the organs of the body.
-The large veins parallel the large arteries and often share the same name, but the pathways of the venous system are more difficult to trace than those of the arteries.
-Many unnamed small veins form irregular networks and connect with the large veins.
+Arteries carry blood with oxygen and nutrients away from the heart to the rest of the body.
+The large veins parallel the large arteries and often share the same name.
+In addition, many unnamed small veins form irregular networks and connect with the large veins.